ppant/ppant.github.io/_posts/2020-03-22-What_time_has_it_come.md

 [Baba Ramdev Yoga](https://www.youtube.com/user/TheBHARATSWABHIMAN)

-*We are towrads Match end, work wise last week was busy being in IT and doing WFH for almost 5 years now my WFH eco-system is already in place so for me lockdown is mainly my morning time when I go for a run in the park rest eveything is same except some extra house-hold activity, I am trying to continue my workout regime through Yoga/Pranayam practices and indoor cycling*
+*We are towards the end of March, the financial year ending here in India a very busy time for accountants, CA's, companies actually for everyone.
+Being in IT and doing Work From Home for almost 5 years my WFH eco-system is already in place (maybe a separate post on do's and don't of WFH) so for me, the lockdown has not changed much, the only major thing I am missing is my morning time when I go in the park.
+Some more household activity is added due to the non-availability of domestic help which is fine.
+I am trying to continue my workout regime through Yoga/Pranayam practices and indoor cycling.*

 ![Indoor Ride during lockdown COVID19](\data\images\Ride_20200329.png){:height="700px"}.